Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 ### Add dashlet

 Add the desired dashlets to your dashboard.
-Note, if you have imported a dashboard before, you can add module-specific dashlets only.
+Note that you can add module-specific dashlets only if you have previously imported a dashboard.

 #### Prerequisites

-You have created a dashboard tab, see [Create a dashboard](#create-a-dashboard).
+A dashboard tab has been created, see [Create dashboard](#create-dashboard).

 #### Procedure